hasibzunair/randomfun/README.md

 ### Random fun

-Repo for random scripts and notebooks
+Repository for scripts and notebooks related to my learning materials.
+Implementation of various online MOOCs and previous kaggle competitions.

+Codes and notebooks may not be well documented.
+This repo is strictly for my learning purpose only.